 Music Unites has been honored with the Phat Friend Award!

 Named in honor of the late singer/songwriter who served as the All Stars celebrity spokesperson, All Stars youth leaders created the Phat Friend Award to have a civic voice in the life of New York City so they could tell us which adults and programs are making a meaningful difference in their communities.

 Year round, young people across the city nominate community leaders, business executives, media representatives, educators, politicians and celebrities who they think are supporting the development of young people and their communities.
 The nominees are interviewed by the Phat Friend Youth selection committee, which selects the awardees.
 The youth selection committee bestows the Phat Friend Award at the annual award ceremony.

 Music Unites has joined with Rolling Stone to present two amazing performances: DJ Mia Moretti and Caitlin Moe and singer-song writer Diane Birch.
-The event is part of MU's Women's Empowerment initiative and will take place October 4, 2010 at Le Bain on top of the Standard Hotel.
-Tickets are $50 and can be purchased in the events section of this web site.
-Must be 21 to attend.
+The event is part of Music Unites' Women's Empowerment initiative and will take place October 4, 2010 at Le Bain on top of the Standard Hotel.

 Diane Birch is a singer songwriter currently living in Brooklyn, New York.
 Her debut album Bible Belt serves up her own portrait of American music in all its breadth and majesty, touching down on Beale Street, Bourbon Street, Tin Pan Alley, Laurel Canyon, South Philly, Brooklyn street corners and many points in between.
 The album has been considered a tour-de-force and her goal is to empower other women through her music and message.